notkingsley/vanity/README.md

 **Vanity** is *NOT* production ready, (and is indeed not intended for such purposes), see [Redis](https://redis.io) instead.

 The similarities with Redis are, in fact, coincidental.
-I came up with something entirely different, then after a few million years of evolution, it ended up looking like Redis, so I figured I'd just damce along.
+I came up with something entirely different, then after a few million years of evolution, it ended up looking like Redis, so I figured I'd just dance along.